 As the MSK National Clinical Director remarked afterwards, it also highlighted how a “networks” approach to care, as reflected in ARMA’s clinical networks project, can best equip the MSK community to deliver a more joined-up and population-based approach to care.

-See and download Muir Gray’s slide presentation. (ppt file, 6 mb)
+See and download Muir Gray’s slide presentation.
+(PDF file, 1.75 mb)

 Delivering Integrated Care: What can MSK learn from diabetes?

 As part of 2013’s ARMA AGM, our guest lecturer was Dr Partha Kar, Clinical Director of Diabetes at Portsmouth Hospital NHS Trust since 2009, and pioneer of the award-winning Super Six model.
 One of his main areas of passion is improving patient outcomes through the redesign of diabetes care to be more integrated over primary and secondary care.
 He spoke to us about the Super Six model and how he has gone about redesigning diabetes care in Portsmouth: managing CCGs, targets and reviews, the tendering process, policies, and affecting changes.